 The No-Observed(-Adverse)-Effect Level, the amount of a substance that shows no toxic effects, is determined by performing studies with several doses including high doses.
 In several studies on different effects, the most relevant NOAEL is selected to form the basis of ADI-calculations.

 Safety and Quality

 The determination of an ADI is to verify the safety of an (orally administrable) compound and the provision of high quality pharmaceutical products.

-Uncertainty factor provides a margin of safety for allowable human exposure, derived from measurements regarding the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.
+Uncertainty factor (UF) provides a margin of safety for allowable human exposure, derived from measurements regarding the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.

-Lowest-observed-adverse-effect Level is the lowest level of a chemical stressor evaluated in a toxicity test which shows harmful effects on a plant or animal.
+Lowest-observed-adverse-effect Level (LOAEL) is the lowest level of a chemical stressor evaluated in a toxicity test which shows harmful effects on a plant or animal.
 While LOAELs and LOAECs are similar, they are not interchangeable.
 A LOAEL refers to a dose of a chemical that is ingested.

 As one of the most successful health science consultation providers on the market, our team of consultants has the experience and know-how to provide quick, reliable, and specific services with regard to ADI determination as well as any other pharmaceutical and/or biotechnological request.
 Please feel free to contact us to find out more about IASON consulting and our provided services throughout the health care industry at any given time.